 Central Minnesota Habitat for Humanity (CMHFH) is partnering with St. Cloud Tech High School’s Career and Technical Education program for Tiger Build, a project to build a Habitat home to be sold to a local, low-income family.
 Tech high school juniors and seniors will build the upper half of a six bedroom home in the Tech High School parking lot located on the corner of Division (Hwy.
 23) and 14th Ave. in St. Cloud.
 The project will also include St. Cloud Technical & Community College students studying the construction trades.
 CMHFH will provide the home design, permits, building materials and the lot to which the house will be moved.

-“This is an exciting partnership for us as well as the students at Tech,” said Bruce Johnson, Executive Director of CMHFH.
+“This is an exciting partnership for us as well as the students at Tech,” said Bruce Johnson, former Executive Director of CMHFH.
 “Not only will students be able to learn valuable skills, but a local family will be able to see their dream of homeownership come true.
 This is a win-win all around.”

 This is the third year of the Tech HS House Building Course and the second year of the partnership with CMHFH.
 The goal is to make this an annual project with students gaining skills that they can use in construction, business management, graphic design and other careers.